mulesoft-labs/raml-language-server/README.md

 RAML Server joins all the services and provides them as an interface with maximum simplicity.
 No RAML parser AST goes out from the LSP server.
 The LSP server has the full control of when and how RAML is parsed.
 The clients should not care about these details.

-The supported clients are divided into 3 types, by the type of the way the client launches the server and the environment, the server is executed in.
-For each type of the launch/environment we add its own supporting code, which should only care about the details of launch/transport.
-No business logics of how to handle RAML is located in there.
+The supported clients are divided into the following types based on the way the client launches the server and the environment in which the server is executed.
+We add supporting code for each type of launch/environment that handles only the details of launch/transport.
+No business logic for handling RAML is included.

 **Node-based**

 This type of launch expects the client and the server to be running in node.js.
-An example is the API Worbench.
+An example is the API Workbench.

 **Web worker-based**